 Healing deep emotional wounds can be pretty tough because we become so conditioned to living with them.

 However, saying that, it doesn’t mean they can not be healed.
-Healing emotional wounds should be a priority for everyone, especially those who find themselves renumerating over hurts of the past right before bedtime.
+Healing deep emotional wounds should be a priority for everyone, especially those who find themselves renumerating over hurts of the past right before bedtime.

 Hey!
 We are human; we all do that to some degree, including myself.